taurgis/luma-docs/README.md

 #### 1. Modern Native GitHub Pages Workflow (Recommended)

-Create `.github/workflows/deploy.yml` using the built‑in Pages deployment actions (no third‑party action needed):
+Create `.github/workflows/deploy.yml` using the built‑in Pages deployment actions (no third‑party action needed).
+The resolver now auto-detects the base path; we only add a tiny step to derive `SITE_URL` from a CNAME or owner:

 ```yaml
 name: Docs CI